Category

 Take JR trains, for example.
 The train itself has an inherent charm, and the same goes for Honda engines.
 When you develop concepts and designs rooted in that fundamental essence, the output naturally becomes compelling.

 Also, while contact lenses are medical devices, making it difficult to change where they're sold, imagine if they were, say, candy.
 Products that were only available at convenience stores or supermarkets before could start being sold at variety stores or select shops.
-I think design holds that kind of potential – the ability to even change the market itself.
+I believe design holds that kind of potential – the ability to even change the market itself.

 Menicon "Magic" (2012) approached contact lenses as design products and designed the packaging accordingly.